-The FDA says that some medicines come with disposal instructions, and if a medicine has such instructions, patients should dispose their medication according to those instructions.
-However, if a medicine is on the FDA’s list entitled, “Medicines Recommended for Disposal by Flushing,” it should be flushed down the toilet when it’s no longer needed and a medicine take-back program is not available.
+The FDA says that some medicines come with disposal instructions, and if the medicine has such instructions, patients should dispose of their medication according to those instructions.
+However, if the medicine is on the FDA’s list entitled, “Medicines Recommended for Disposal by Flushing,” it should be flushed down the toilet when it’s no longer needed and a medicine take-back program is not available.

 “Flushing these medicines will get rid of them right away and help keep your family and pets safe,” according to the FDA.
 While this is not an exhaustive list, here are some of the medicines recommended for flushing by the FDA: